vineeth-ksv/K-Nearest-Neighbour-Algorithm/README.md

 # K-Nearest-Neighbour-Algorithm

-Pridicting the sales prices of houses based on numerous independent variables using KNN algorithm.
+Predicting the sales prices of houses based on numerous independent variables using KNN algorithm.

 ## Data Description
 The Boston Housing Dataset